 The American Bully, American Staffordshire Terriers, Staffordshire Bull Terrier, and many more.
 Pitbulls are a breed much coveted and taken for granted.
 In that, they’re often hybrids.
 Such as Pitbull Husky mix, the Rottweiler Pitbull, Colby Pitbull, etc.

 Besides their type, what is that one trait that makes a Pitbull a unique dog breed?
 It’s their fierce and agile hunting strength that puts them on the map.
 I’m sure you must have seen a Pitbull any number of times in films.
-They’re portrayed as hunting dogs, police or rescue dogs, etc.
+They’re portrayed as hunting dogs, police or rescue dogs, etc, but there are plenty of pit bull service dogs as well.

 Pitbulls catch up to the power and strength of Bulldogs.
 And the agility and fierceness of Terriers.
 Back in the days, dog-fighting was very popular.
 And breeders always trained and bred Pitbulls to be their champions.